SNTSVV/DAMAT_Tutorial/README.md

 The flag *--mutation-opt -1* will set the mutation probes to an inactive state.

-To execute the original test case go to the *test\_suite* folder and run the following commands:
+To execute the original test case, go to the *test\_suite* folder and run the following commands:

 ```shell
 make clean